catinprogress/SOFT3202/A1/A1_TestCases.md

 ## T26 Scenario: View specific ranking for valid non-empty repository with no user contributions
 - Expectation: Error message: No user contributions found
 ## T27 Scenario: View specific ranking for specific project phase with no user contributions in valid non-empty repository
-- Expectation: Error message: No user contributions found
+- Expectation: Error message: No user contributions found for the specified time period
 ## T28 Scenario: Valid repository containing contributors with no contributions
 - Expectation: Correct ranking of only contributors with at least one contribution displayed.
 ## T29 Scenario: Valid organisation containing contributors with no contributions